-As fall approaches, it is once again time for many of us to review benefit options during an employer sponsored open enrollment period.
+It is once again time for many of us to review benefit options during an employer sponsored open enrollment period.
 One source of confusion during enrollment centers around health care reimbursement accounts.
 It can be ever more confusing when acronyms such as, FSA, HSA and HDHP are used as if they mean something intelligible.
 The good news is that these acronyms can be understood and each offers some potential benefits.
 I will do my best to demystify these acronyms and provide you a solid understanding for reviewing your benefit options.
-Please note that this blog has been updated from last year's post using 2018 numbers where available.
+Please note that this blog has been updated from last year's post using 2019 numbers where available.

 Flexible Spending Account (FSA)